Reagan Doctrine: Nicaragua controversies

-The International Court of Justice, when judging the case of Nicaragua v.
-United States in 1984, found that the United States was obligated to pay reparations to Nicaragua, because it had violated international law by actively supporting the Contras in their rebellion and by mining the Naval waters of Nicaragua.
+In 1984, the International Court of Justice, in adjudicating the case of Nicaragua v.
+United States, found that the United States was obligated to pay reparations to Nicaragua because it had violated international law by actively supporting the Contras in their rebellion and by mining the Naval waters of Nicaragua.
 The U.S. refused to participate in the proceedings after the Court rejected its argument that the ICJ lacked jurisdiction to hear the case.
 The U.S. later blocked the enforcement of the judgment by exercising its veto power in the United Nations Security Council and so prevented Nicaragua from obtaining any actual compensation.